aetperf/aetperf.github.io/_posts/2022-07-06-Trying-DuckDB-with-Discogs-data.md

-We could also create a table from a dataframe, if not in `read_only` mode or query the dataframe in SQL:
+We could also create a table from a dataframe, if not in `read_only` mode, or query the dataframe in SQL:

 ```python